SirBrian1234/PiWall/README.md

 # Under Dev

 # PiWall
-The PiWall project is a secure and standalone low-level network firewall with enchanced flexibility as its policies and rules may directly be defined in Python.
+The PiWall project is a Raspberry Pi based, secure and standalone low-level (Layer 2 OSI) network firewall with enchanced flexibility as its rules and policies may directly be defined in Python (3.4).

 ## Learn - Project
 PiWall can:
-* Monitor your traffic
+* Monitor your traffic on the fly
-* Firewall your traffic
+* Firewall your traffic on the fly
 * Modify your traffic on the fly
+* Provide live information for all the above

-In order to learn more about PiWall, how PiWall works and how to build and set up your own device, please visit PiWall's project page from here:
+In order to learn more about PiWall, how PiWall works, how to build and set up your own device, please visit PiWall's project page from here:
 [...]

 ## Install Source Code
 In order to install the project's source code from your raspberry pi/raspbian run the following commands:
 ```
 sudo apt-get update
 sudo apt-get install git python3 python3-pip